 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Qualified Medicare Beneficiary Plus (QMB Plus): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-You are also eligible for full Medicaid benefits from your state Medicaid program. - Specified Low-Income Medicare Beneficiary Plus (SLMB Plus): Helps pay Part B premiums.
-You are also eligible for full Medicaid benefits from your state Medicaid program. - Full Benefit Dual Eligible (FBDE): You are eligible for full Medicaid benefits from your state Medicaid program.
-In addition, Medicaid may cover some of your Medicare cost sharing for medical services, depending on your state's Medicaid program.
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-Section 2.3 Here is the plan service area for MVP DualAccess Complete (HMO D-SNP)
+Section 2.3 Here is the plan service area for MVP DualAccess Complete with Part D (HMO D-SNP)

-MVP DualAccess Complete (HMO D-SNP) is available only to individuals who live in our plan service area.
+MVP DualAccess Complete with Part D (HMO D-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in New York: Albany, Columbia, Dutchess, Greene, Monroe, Orange, Putnam, Rensselaer, Rockland, Saratoga, Schenectady, Sullivan, Ulster, Westchester
+Our service area includes these counties in New York Albany, Columbia, Dutchess, Greene, Monroe, Orange, Putnam, Rensselaer, Rockland, Saratoga, Schenectady, Sullivan, Ulster, Westchester allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.